The Road to Glory (1926 film)

 The Road to Glory is a 1926 American silent drama film directed by Howard Hawks and starring May McAvoy, Leslie Fenton, and Ford Sterling.
 This was Hawks' first film, based on a 35-page treatment that Hawks wrote.
 It is one of only two Hawks works that are lost films.

 Plot

-May McAvoy is a young woman, gradually going blind.
-She tries to spare her boyfriend Rockliffe Fellowes and her father Ford Sterling from the burden of her illness.
-She agrees to live with Leslie Fenton, a greedy rich man, in order to get away from her father and lover.
+As described in a film magazine review, in an automobile accident David Hale is uninjured, but his sweetheart Judith Allen sustains a slight bump to the head.
+Her father is accidentally killed.
+While at a cabaret with another suitor, Del Cole, Judith suddenly goes blind as a result of the head injury.
+She loses her faith in God and makes a break with David.
+David seeks her out again.
+A storm wrecks the house and both are hurt, but Judith only slightly.
+While at David's bedside, the shock suddenly restores her sight.
+They face a happy future together.

 Cast

 Production

 Howard Hawks wrote the 35 page story from which the screenplay was based; this was one of few films on which he had extensive writing credits.
 Originally titled, The Chariot of the Gods, The Road to Glory was shot from December 1925 to January 1926 and premiered in April.
 The film contained religious iconography and messages that would never again be seen in a Hawks film.